Ajoshi1336/Ajoshi1336/README.md

-- 🔭 I’m currently working on a Rock Paper Scissors game (Ajoshi1336/rps)
+- 🔭 I’m currently working on a Reading Website using Web Design and JS
 - 🌱 I’m currently learning Advanced JavaScript and Python.
 I am taking Harvard's CS50 Courses.
 - 👯 I’m looking to collaborate on ANYTHING.
 - 🤔 I’m looking for help with my programs.
 Leave a pull request or comment!